 That's why I've developed a mindfulness program for the whole family.
 In this series, you will learn fun, practical skills that you and your child(ren) (ages 5 and up) can use for the present moment, and for a lifetime.
 Although quieting the mind can be considered spiritual in many ways, there is no religious component to this practice.
 You might think of it as stress management for the whole family, and a lot more.

 Families may choose a program customized to their individual needs.
 We start with an introductory session just with the parent(s), then an initial family session, followed by 45-minute family sessions and follow-ups (minimum of four recommended).
 Each session includes specific lessons and easy, fun mindfulness skills to practice at home for maximum benefit.
 For a sample schedule, click here.

 Mindfulness for Families sessions are not covered by insurance.
-The rate is $200 for the initial parent session; $150 per 45-minute family session (add $50 if in-home visit).
+The rate is $300 for the initial one-hour parent session; $200 per 45-minute family session (add $75 if in-home visit).
 If you are interested in learning more, I offer a free 20-minute phone consultation to discuss your family's needs and goals.
-Home visits may be arranged depending on schedule availability and distance.
+Virtual visits may be arranged.
+Home visits may be arranged depending on schedule availability and distance and COVID protocols.
 For more information, email firstname.lastname@example.org use the contact page on this site.

 Copyright © 2023 Deborah Sosin.
 All Rights Reserved.